ruby-walker/prodigii/README.md

-# prodigii
+# Prodigii
-A web application for comparing lyrics in albums over time.
+Prodigii is a new app for comparing your favorite artists' albums over time.